 Like Daddy Rich pimpin’ his prosperity theology says: “There’s a good place in this world for money, and it’s right here in my pocket.”

-Yes, praise Green Jesus, by watching this film . . . you will see the light!
+Yes, praise Green Jesus!
+By watching this film . . . you will see the light!
 For watching Raging Angels will quell the “raging angels” within.
 This film will lead to your spiritual enlightenment . . . as you will learn how to be “your own god.”
 Yes you can!
-Just like “prosperity gospel” (i.e., “money gospel”) megachurch overseers Joel Olsteen and Creflo Dollar, whom “God tells” to pick the pockets of the flock to buy the Houston Astrodome and private 747s (fitted in real gold-plated fixtures, natch) to spread the good word.
+Just like “prosperity gospel” (i.e., “money gospel”) megachurch overseers Joel Olsteen and Creflo Dollar whom “God tells” to pick the pockets of the flock to buy the Houston Astrodome (to turn into a church; get those flood victims out of here: this ain’t no horse stable with mangers) and private 747s (fitted in real gold-plated fixtures, natch) to “spread the good word.”
 Hey, God can’t live or fly in junk, dear flockster.
-Forget that utility bill and tithe to Gramercy, for “God” will provide the water, light, and curb-side pick-ups.
+Hey, there, Lamor “Brooklyn Bishop of Bling” Whitehead (finally caught by the F.B.I).
+So, forget that utility bill and tithe to Gramercy: for “God” will provide the water, light, and curb-side pick-ups.
 The Coalition for World Unity will provide the room and board and you’ll never have to work again . . . as long as you “obey” the word.
+OBEY!

 Eh, sorry, Ol’ Scratch, for I’ve stopped believing.
 Your attempt to brainwash me into socialism via a bad movie . . . you created a recruitment video for atheism.
 Besides, your film doesn’t even have backmasking?
 How can you make a movie with this subject matter and not have someone playing records backwards!